 Avoid Unhealthy Relationships

-Sometimes family members, friends, or a therapist or counselor may point out that some of your relationships encourage unhealthy behaviors that can trigger depression or mania, worsen your bipolar disorder.
+You may have some relationships that encourage unhealthy behaviors that can trigger depression or mania.
+These relationships can worsen your bipolar disorder.
 Try to surround yourself with people who are positive influences.

 Avoid Alcohol and Illegal Substances